05 December 2019

-There are dozens of articles about the reasons standing behind decisions to outsource custom software development.
-Doing the pre-outsourcing research and reading another article which looks like the enumeration of truisms – such as time and money savings – don’t make it easier.
-That’s why I’ve decided to come up with an article which analyses some reasons for software development outsourcing from a slightly different perspective.
-All the cases below are simply based on the most common scenarios we help our clients with regardless of their business model or development processes.
+There are dozens of articles explaining why companies outsource custom software development.
+Cutting time to market is one obvious suspect.
+Reading another list of truisms – such as time and money savings – doesn’t make it easier.
+That’s why I’d like to give you a couple of lesser-known reasons for outsourcing your software work.
+All the cases below are simply based on the most common software development projects we help our clients with regardless of their business model or development processes.

-Unfortunately, you are not ready for a situation like this in terms of in-house developers’ availability.
-You declined the option to extend your internal team because you don’t know how many developers you may need and for how long.
+You decide to extend your internal team, because you don’t know if you need one software developer or many.
 The recruitment process may also take ages, it costs a bunch, and you have no time to waste.

 Scenario #2: You need to develop your software further.
 Super fast.

-It’s relatively easy to imagine the situation when you have a stable piece high quality custom software but also some investors standing behind it.
-They require it to be upgraded constantly.
-Their expectations are rather high, they want the app to be fully stable and get some new features regularly.
 The problem is that you have no internal resources capable of taking care of further development on a daily basis.
-Similarly to the situation mentioned above, you need additional developers to work on that but you don’t want to recruit a new group of specialists.
+Similar to the situation mentioned above, you need additional developers for the team, but you don’t want to recruit a new group of employees.

 See also: 2019 software outsourcing guide for CTOs

-Scenario #3: You need specialists with unique skills and competences ad hoc
+Scenario #3: You need an outsourcing team with unique skills and competencies ad hoc

-It may happen that you face the situation when you need a team of developers with unique skills and competences.
+It may happen that you need a team of developers with unique skills and competencies.
 For example, when you have to develop a mobile app as a part of the extended deal.
-Or when you need top-notch DevOps services to spruce up the infrastructure your existing project.
+Or when you need top-notch DevOps services to spruce up the infrastructure of your existing project.
 You may lack this kind of resources internally and again – you don’t want to recruit them on a permanent basis.
 It’s because you don’t know when (and if) you may need them in the future.

-That’s why outsourcing partner is surely what you are looking for.
-It may be a solitary situation so it’s better to invest some time and find a third party software development company which proved to be successful in an area you’re looking for rather than to organise a whole recruitment process.
-Thanks to software development outsourcing companies, you can outsource software engineers and take advantage of using the skills of an external vendor to complete the project seamlessly.
+That’s why an outsourcing partner is surely what you are looking for.
+It may be a solitary situation, so it’s better to invest some time and find a software development company that proved to be successful in your project area than to freeze for the time of the recruitment process.
+Thanks to software development outsourcing services, you can access software engineers and take advantage of using the skills of an external vendor to complete the development project seamlessly.

 See also: How to avoid the risks of outsourcing?

-Scenario #4: You can’t afford a big and experienced development team
+Scenario #4: You can’t afford to grow your team right now

 And it’s not because your company isn’t good enough.
 Not at all.
-It’s because your company may be yet a relatively small startup which operates on a market led by big fish.
+It’s because your company may be yet a relatively small startup that operates on a market led by big fishes.

 Obviously, you need experienced developers, however, you can’t offer as much as the biggest corporate competitors around (and we all know that software developers can be very picky).
-You are yet to become as recognisable and popular on the market as some really big companies and therefore it’s way more difficult for you to attract the best specialists.
+You are yet to become as recognizable and popular on the market and therefore it’s way more difficult for you to attract the best specialists.
 Even if you do – most probably you will struggle to keep them in the long run.
-It doesn’t put you in a totally lose position though.
-It’s because there’s outsourcing which comes with a helping hand.
+It doesn’t put you in a lost position, because outsourcing is a viable option.

-Having your own niche and well-established vision, outsourcing your software development to the experienced team may be a great idea at the very beginning.
-It can help you grow and strive for more in the future.
-After that, who knows – maybe it would be your time to shine and to become the big fish yourself, right?
+Having your own niche and well-established vision, a decision to outsource software development to an experienced team may be a great idea in early-stage growth.
+It can help you expand and strive for more in the future.
+After that, who knows – maybe an outsourcing team is what you need to become a big fish yourself?

-Scenario #5: You are a non-tech company but you are aware that good software can boost your business
+Scenario #5: You lead a non-tech company but you know that reliable software boost the business

-You are smart so you know that trying to create your own IT department would exceed your competences.
-However, you are a non-technical person so you have no knowledge to assess potential candidates.
-Also, conducting the whole recruitment process will be time-consuming and pretty expensive.
-That’s why, at the end of the day, you still may not be sure about the skills of your newly born IT department.
+Trying to create your own IT department can exceed your competencies.
+You might not have the knowledge to assess potential candidates.
+Also, conducting the entire recruitment process will be time-consuming and pretty expensive.
+You want certainty that you can depend on the developers from your newly formed IT department.

-That’s why the most reasonable option for you is to outsource your software development to the experienced software house.
+That’s why the most reasonable option for you is to outsource your software development to an experienced software house.
 Most of them can take over project management from you to lead the two combined teams seamlessly while you observe KPIs.

 I hope that these few short stories presented above can help you understand that there’s a variety of reasons for software development outsourcing.
-It doesn’t matter if you are the owner of a promising startup or a CTO of a company which already has its product-market fit – there are plenty of possible scenarios in which you can use outsourcing to take business advantage and reach further.
+It doesn’t matter if you are the owner of a promising startup or a CTO of a company that already has its product-market fit – there are plenty of possible scenarios in which you can use outsourcing to take business advantage and reach further.
 Considering practical scenarios can also help you avoid many problems of outsourcing software development.

-If you want to deepen your knowledge about software development outsourcing, I recommend reading our free e-book “Developing Software Abroad”.
-And if you have more specific questions, feel free to drop us an email on [email protected].
-Initial software consultations at The Software House are always free of charge.
+If you want to learn more about effective software development outsourcing, I recommend reading our free e-book “Developing Software Abroad”.
+And if you have more specific questions, drop us an email at [email protected].
+An initial software consultation with The Software House is always free.